-The Group's business activities are underpinned by its business model and mainly comprise loan business development, investments in held-to-collect debt securities and inter-bank placements without the involvement of complex credit related derivatives, which are major components of the Group's credit risk profile.
+The Company's business activities are underpinned by its business model and mainly comprise loan business development, investments in held-to-collect debt securities and inter-bank placements without the involvement of complex credit related derivatives, which are major components of the Company's credit risk profile.
 The business model is reviewed regularly (at least monthly) taking into account factors such as prevailing business and economic conditions, regulatory requirements, credit risk profile and business/risk appetite, and capital resources to be devoted to support a business activity.
 In formulating credit risk related policies and setting credit related limits, both regulatory/statutory requirements (such as exposure to connected parties and single counterparty under the Banking (Exposure Limits) Rules) and risk appetite derived from internal business model are taken into consideration.
 The risk appetite and underlying credit related limits are reviewed taking into account the interactions among external changes in operating/business conditions, credit profile of customers, and internal changes in business model and strategies.
-The Group manages its credit risk within a conservative framework and its credit policies, guidelines and risk management processes are regularly reviewed subject to revisions taking into account the aforesaid factors and interactions.
+The Company manages its credit risk within a conservative framework and its credit policies, guidelines and risk management processes are regularly reviewed subject to revisions taking into account the aforesaid factors and interactions.

-The Group's loan development focuses on secured lending of the Bank and unsecured consumer financing of Public Finance.
+The Company's loan development focuses on unsecured consumer financing.
 More than 90% of loan exposures are in Hong Kong.
-The Group mitigates credit risk by credit protection provided by guarantors and by loan collateral such as customer deposits, properties, listed shares, taxi licences, public light bus licences and vehicles.
+The Company mitigates credit risk by credit protection provided by guarantors and by loan collateral such as customer deposits, properties and taxi licences.

-RMCs are responsible for setting a credit risk management governance framework, monitoring credit risk independently, and providing recommendations or advice to the Credit Committees and CRMC in managing all credit risk related issues of the Group.
-Credit Committees of the Group are dedicated to review and amend credit approval criteria and procedures, underwriting standards and credit related limits as appropriate taking into account changes in business strategies, risk appetite, and external environment in which the Group operates.
-They also monitor the quality of financial assets which are neither past due nor impaired by financial performance indicators (such as the loan-to-value ratio, debts servicing ratio, financial soundness of borrowers and personal guarantees) through meeting discussions and management reports.
+RMC is responsible for setting a credit risk management governance framework, monitoring credit risk independently, and providing recommendations or advice to the Credit Committee in managing all credit risk related issues of the Company.
+Credit Committee is dedicated to review and amend credit approval criteria and procedures, underwriting standards and credit related limits as appropriate taking into account changes in business strategies, risk appetite, and external environment in which the Company operates.
+It also monitors the quality of financial assets which are neither past due nor impaired by financial performance indicators (such as the loan-to-value ratio, debts servicing ratio, financial soundness of borrowers and personal guarantees) through meeting discussions and management reports.
 Loan borrowers subject to legal proceedings, negative comments from other counterparties and rescheduled arrangements are put under watch lists or under the "special mention" grade for management oversight.
-CRMC is responsible for establishing the framework for identifying, measuring, monitoring and controlling credit risk of the existing and new products.
-The CRMC reviews credit risk management policies and credit risk tolerable limits, and reports to RMC of the Bank.
-CRMC is also dedicated to work out proposals of revised credit limit setting processes/models and revised credit concentration limits with justifications or derived from the aforesaid processes/models taking into account stress-testing results arising from limit excesses in particular loan segments.
-Both Credit Committees and CRMC make recommendations of the above-mentioned revisions of credit related policies, controls and processes after the utilisation of internal audit and compliance review results.
-Exceptions such as material deviations of underwriting standards, breaches of credit related limits and serious financial losses damage to reputation resulting from control lapses will be escalated to RMCs for discussions and further actions as appropriate.
+Credit Committee is responsible for establishing the framework for identifying, measuring, monitoring and controlling credit risk of the existing and new products.
+It reviews credit risk management policies and credit risk tolerable limits, and reports to board-level RMC.
+It is also dedicated to work out proposals of revised credit limit setting processes/models and revised credit concentration limits with justifications or derived from the aforesaid processes/models taking into account stress-testing results arising from limit excesses in particular loan segments.
+It makes recommendations of the above-mentioned revisions of credit related policies, controls and processes after obtaining internal audit and compliance review results.
+Exceptions such as material deviations of underwriting standards, breaches of credit related limits and serious financial losses damage to reputation resulting from control lapses will be escalated to RMC for discussions and further actions as appropriate.